MisterTea/EternalTerminal/external_imported/Catch2/docs/command-line.md

 <pre>-w, --warn &lt;warning name></pre>

 You can think of Catch2's warnings as the equivalent of `-Werror` (`/WX`) flag for C++ compilers.
-It turns some suspicious occurences, like a section without assertions, into errors.
+It turns some suspicious occurrences, like a section without assertions, into errors.
 Because these might be intended, warnings are not enabled by default, but user can opt in.